 What has been done so far

-Up until now, a lot has also been done in terms of communication and enhancing CO-EVOLVE’s visibility.
+Moreover, up until now, a lot has also been done in terms of communication and enhancing CO-EVOLVE’s visibility.
 The project’s communication & dissemination plan -which sets the communication strategy and includes instructions concerning communication activities and deliverables i.e. detailed description of project’s deliverables, visual identity and communication rules, guidelines for using social networks, WP2 budget distribution, website content, etc.- was officially adopted in May 2017.
 Besides, several communication tools were designed and disseminated i.e. social media accounts (Twitter/Facebook), general brochure, poster, roll-up, 1st project’s newsletter, etc. The consortium also established strong interactions with the 'Sustainable Tourism' thematic community and monitors several Euro-Mediterranean initiatives and strategies of interest i.e. the UfM agenda on the Blue Economy, the WestMED initiative, the Interreg MED PANORAMED project, the Bologna Charter, the BLUEMED Strategic Research and Innovation Agenda (SRIA) and the UfM-labelled MEDCOAST4BG project, among others.